Services Provided – Speech & Language Therapy

 MOTOR SPEECH DISORDERS

-When a person is unable to produce speech sounds correctly then he or she has a motor speech disorder.
+When a person is unable to produce speech sounds correctly he or she has a motor speech disorder.
 These are a class of speech disorders that disturb the body’s natural ability to speak due to neurologic impairments.
 If the neurologic impairment causes weakness in the muscles needed to produce speech this is called dysarthria.
 If the neurologic impairment impacts the ability to execute the motor movements needed for specific speech sound production this is called acquired apraxia of speech.